paveyry/better-hangoutschat/README.md

     ./generate_patch.sh

-The script will appear in out/slacktheme.
+The script will appear in `out`.
 You can now copy it in your greasemonkey or tampermonkey extension

 Building Electron Client patch from source